BhupeshDhapola/BhupeshDhapola/README.md

 - 👋 Hi, I’m @BhupeshDhapola
 - 👀 I’m interested in devloping and building dynamic websites and applicatons
-- 🌱 I’m currently learning MCA
+- 🌱 I’m currently pursuing MCA
-- 📫 How to reach me bhupeshdhapola7@gmail.com

 <!---
 BhupeshDhapola/BhupeshDhapola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.